The approximate gravitational lensing multiple plane mass sheet degeneracy: Comparison with previous works

 Refs.~\cite{Liesenborgs:2008ty,Liesenborgs:2012pu} discuss a particular version of a multiple plane MSD with a density profile which is designed to cause deflection in a source but not in the other, making the MSD exact even when not accounting for the differential convergences.
 However, time delays in multiple plane systems completely break this degeneracy, and it has no real impact on the $H_0$ inference bias, since the time-delay surfaces $D_{\rm dt}^n$ do not get rescaled by constants.
 In any case, we would not call such a degeneracy MSD, since the density profile in Refs.~\cite{Liesenborgs:2008ty,Liesenborgs:2012pu} degeneracy version comes with substructures and ring-like features.

+At the same time as this work, Ref.~\cite{Johnson:2026uhh} appeared, which discusses the internal MSD in the context of double source lensing.
+The conclusions are similar to what shown here, but in this work we give a completely different insight on the problem, together with the generalization to $ N $ sources and the inclusion of shear associated to the internal sheets, absent in Ref.~\cite{Johnson:2026uhh}.

 As far as we are aware, there are not other works really discussing the multiple plane MSD.
-There are however many works discussing or attempting to recover cosmological parameters using angular diameter distance ratios~\cite{Collett:2014ola,Sharma:2022xyw,Bowden:2025rph,Grillo:2024rhi}.
-All these works do not explicitly take into account biases from mass sheets, primarily because other uncertainties dominate (see however Ref.~\cite{Johnson:2025lhy}, which does take into account external sheets in their inferences).
+There is however recent effort in characterizing biases from LOS effects~\cite{Wells:2023vgb,Johnson:2024hvl,Duboscq:2024asf,Tang:2025tny,Lin:2025dgn}, and there are many works discussing or attempting to recover cosmological parameters using angular diameter distance ratios~\cite{Collett:2014ola,Sharma:2022xyw,Bowden:2025rph,Grillo:2024rhi}.
+The latter works do not explicitly take into account biases from mass sheets, primarily because other uncertainties dominate (see however Ref.~\cite{Johnson:2025lhy}, which does take into account external sheets in their inferences).
 However, the effect of unaccounted mass sheets will have to be taken into account, once measurements become precise at the order of less than $10\%$.
 This caveat is not discussed here for the first time, as it was addressed in Refs.~\cite{Schneider:2014ifa,Johnson:2025lhy}, but here we point out how the bias on angular diameter distance ratios assumes the form Eq.~\eqref{eq:bias}, which includes internal mass sheets at the same level as external convergence factors.